john852517791/pytorch_lightning_FAD/README.md

 if you want to use another model architecture, add it in to the folder "models".

-if you won't change anything in the "models/tl_model.py", please **make sure the model you create return at least two elements** (prediction and hidden state)
+if you won't change anything in the "models/tl_model.py", please **make sure the model you create return at least two elements** (prediction and hidden state) and change the model class name to "Model"

 then change the **"--module_model"** config when you run the "run.sh"